jeromescuggs/sshc/README.md

 ## usage

-this is a script that just wraps around that `ssh-keygen` command.
+this is a script that just wraps around that `ssh-keygen -f` command.

 ```
 > sshc 192.168.0.XX